k3rs3d/keranim/README.md

 # Rust Animation Library

 A very early work-in-progress.
-This will become a flexible and powerful Rust library for animating arbitrary values/data types using keyframes and timelines.
+This will hopefully become a flexible and powerful Rust library for animating arbitrary value types using keyframes on a timeline.

 ## Features